Different Types of Schools in the U.S.

 Traditional Public School

 Traditional public schools are probably what you think of first when you think of school.
-These types of schools are generally neighborhood schools paid for by property taxes plus other state and federal government funds.
-Students may attend their local public school free of charge and the school location is determined by where they live.
-Teachers need to make sure they have the appropriate licensure to work at a public school.
-This is usually mandated by the state in which they are located.
+These types of schools are generally neighborhood schools paid for by property taxes plus other state and federal government funds.1 Students may attend their local public school free of charge and the school location is determined by where they live.

-Since they are publicly-funded, traditional public schools must follow state-mandated rules regarding curriculum and governance.
-Traditional public schools offer programs for general education students as well as students with special needs.
+Since they are publicly funded, traditional public schools must follow state-mandated rules regarding curriculum and governance.
+Traditional public schools offer programs for general education students as well as students with exceptionalities.
 In addition, these schools may have tracks for college preparation, technical education or programming for gifted students.
-To work at a traditional public school, teachers must be licensed by the state.

 Magnet School

-Magnet schools are public schools that focus on specific areas such as STEM, technology or the arts.
-They have been transformed into specialized study environments by the school district.
+Magnet schools are public schools that focus on specific areas, such as STEM, technology or the arts.
+These schools are typically transformed into specialized study environments by the school district.

 Magnet schools are often types of schools seen as gifted and talented programs because they are highly selective and competitive.
-To be admitted to a magnet school, students must apply and demonstrate their abilities in the school’s area of specialization.
-For example, art students may need to create portfolios or preform musical auditions.
+To be admitted to a magnet school, students must apply and demonstrate their abilities in the school’s area of specialization.3 For example, art students may need to create portfolios or perform musical auditions.

-The main role for teachers in these types of schools are to create educational content.
-This includes note taking, assignments and tests.
+The main role for teachers in these types of schools is to create educational content.
+This includes note-taking, assignments and tests.
 They also help with developing a custom curriculum dedicated to course goals, including school-specific objectives for magnet students.

 Charter School

-A charter school is a publicly-funded school that is privately managed, so it is not necessarily run according to state or district mandates.
-Teachers and administrators at charter schools have more local authority, meaning they can choose their own curriculum and set rules and regulations that work best for their student population.
+A charter school is a publicly funded school that is privately managed, so it is not necessarily run according to state or district mandates.
+Teachers and administrators at charter schools have more local authority, meaning they can choose their own curriculum and set rules and regulations that work best for their student population.4

 Virtual School

-Lately, virtual school or online school has become common for most students in the United States — at least for now.
+Virtual school or online school is another option for public school students.
 Public schools can offer online learning in several ways.
 Some public schools are entirely online, with students completing all their schoolwork at home.
 Fully online or virtual education can be synchronous, asynchronous or a combination of the two.

 Types of Private Schools